 Dental hygienists will advise you on oral health education and instructions for taking better care of your teeth.
 They do oral cancer screenings and provide support for healthy lifestyle choices, like quitting smoking or vaping.
 In some provinces, hygienists can administer local anesthesia, prescribe medications, use lasers for periodontal therapy, and place tooth restorations.

-Dental hygienists can practice without the supervision of a dentist in most areas of the country.
+Dental hygienist in Calgary can practice without the supervision of a dentist in most areas of the country.
 It’s becoming more popular for dental hygienists to work independently; in fact, six percent of hygienists have established their own practice in Canada, outside of a traditional dental office.

 What do dentists do for your oral health?